Home equity loan vs. HELOC vs. cash-out refinance: what's best?

-Home equity loans and home equity lines of credit (HELOC) are loans that are secured against a borrower's property.
-These types of loans have a fair amount in common, but there are key differences that borrowers should know to ensure they make the right financial decision.
+In Canada, home equity loans and home equity lines of credit (HELOC) are loans that are secured against a borrower's property.
+While similar, there are key differences between the two that borrowers should know to ensure they choose what is best for them.

 - A higher original downpayment;